vinita1005/Computer-Vision-and-Image-Processing/README.md

 # Computer-Vision-and-Image-Processing
-Implementation of various computer vision and image processing algorithms
+**Implementation of various computer vision and image processing algorithms

+**For this project, we have used the combination of Haar cascade classifiers and local binary patterns recognizer (LBPH).

 Abstract
 Lot of people visit the Davis Hall at the University of Buffalo’s North campus.
 The lobby of the building is completely packed with visitors and lot of the time